MaximeJabarian/chatbot_mistral_app/Readme.md

 ## Stay Updated

-Follow me on [LinkedIn](www.linkedin.com/in/maxime-jabarian) for updates on this and other projects.
+Follow me on [LinkedIn](https://www.linkedin.com/in/maxime-jabarian) for updates on this and other projects.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.